(Post updated September 14, 2023)

 How soon will I know if I’m admitted?

 Unfortunately, there is no guaranteed timeline for if or when Admissions will turn to the waitlist.
-Realistically, though, it is unlikely that a school would begin looking at its waitlist before the first deposit deadline in April.
+Realistically, though, it is unlikely that a school would begin looking at its waitlist before the first deposit deadline.
 Waitlist review can continue throughout the summer and into August.
 As you begin to finalize plans for the fall you should set a realistic deadline for the latest you would want to be notified that you were admitted off the law school waitlist.
 Communicate this deadline with Admissions (many schools, like Seton Hall Law, have a response form that you fill out after receiving your decision), and make sure to let the office know if that date changes for any reason.

 What can I do to increase my chances of admission?